Because Tyson McGuffin says so

-With it’s extended, wider playing area and long tennis-style handle the 300A by Selkirk will appeal to tennis players looking for carefully placed lob shots and controlled aim as well as full swings from the backcourt and powerful cross-court drives.
+With it’s extended, wider playing area and long tennis-style handle the 300A by Selkirk (discontinued) will appeal to tennis players looking for carefully placed lob shots and controlled aim as well as full swings from the backcourt and powerful cross-court drives.
 As mentioned above, Selkirk has replaced these with two new product lines (Prime and AMPED).
 The Epic Prime would be the closest match.

-The low-profile edge guard is a great option for players who don’t want to go totally ‘edgeless”, and still want a guard to protect the paddle edge while minimizing interference in their game play.
+A low-profile edge guard is a great option for players who don’t want to go totally ‘edgeless”, and still want a guard to protect the paddle edge while minimizing interference in their gameplay.

-One of the great options that sets this paddle apart from it’s competitors is it comes in a choice of two sizes which we’ve compared here:
+One of the great options that set this paddle apart from its competitors is it comes in a choice of two sizes which we’ve compared here:

 Graphite 300A paddle features the Selkirk “Control Core” made with an aluminum honeycomb core and vinyl graphics surface with UV Protection that increases the lifespan of this paddle and helps prevent the paddle face from delaminating.